Anchorage Travel Guide

 Mt McKinley, Denali National Park © Judith Duk

 The city started out in 1915 as a tent camp for the workers on the Alaska Railroad, and with the later discovery of oil at Prudhoe Bay and the construction of the trans-Alaska pipeline, Anchorage's development was fast and furious.
 Today the sprawling city is full of life but lacking in charm.
 Alaskans living outside the city complain that Anchorage isn't really Alaska, it is a city on the outskirts of Alaska, and the common joke often heard is 'Anchorage isn't Alaska, but you can see it from there'.

 As a cosmopolitan urban sprawl it has similarities with other small American cities, yet it is uniquely Alaskan.
 Its conservative, transient character is due in part to the fact that many of its residents are from other parts of America, working for a few years and then moving on.
-The rest of the population is a muddle of Alaskan Native people, oil workers, gold seekers, loggers and fishermen, together with the moose and occasional bear that wander into town.
-There are some excellent restaurants, museums, a Native cultural centre and shops that, together with its setting, make it a pleasant stopover.
+The rest of the population is a muddle of Alaskan indigenous peoples, oil workers, gold seekers, loggers and fishermen, together with the moose and occasional bear that wander into town.
+There are some excellent restaurants, museums, a Native Cultural Center and shops that, together with its setting, make it a pleasant stopover.

 Become our Anchorage Travel Expert

 We are looking for contributors for our Anchorage travel guide.
 If you are a local, a regular traveller to Anchorage or a travel professional with time to contribute and answer occasional forum questions, please contact us.